Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Afternoon: Neumagen to Bernkastel-Kues — 27 km (17 miles)

-What to Expect: Cruise or cycle this morning to Neumagen.
-From here, ride through the Middle Mosel, a stunning tapestry of breathtaking scenery, lush vineyards, and quaint wine villages.
-Today’s ride is mainly on flat bike paths, with a few short hills.
-The route follows an old Roman road and passes replicas of Roman sculptures.
-You will find many good lunch spots along the way in some of the Mosel’s famous wine villages.
-At ride’s end, you arrive in Bernkastel-Kues.
+This morning, choose to cruise or cycle to Neumagen.
+From there, ride through the Middle Mosel, a stunning landscape of breathtaking scenery, lush vineyards, and charming wine villages.
+Today’s route follows mostly flat bike paths with a few short hills, tracing an old Roman road lined with replicas of Roman sculptures.
+Along the way, you’ll pass some of the Mosel’s renowned wine villages, offering plenty of great spots for lunch.
+Your ride concludes in Bernkastel-Kues.

 Cumulative Distance Range: 29 – 56 km (18 – 35 miles)

-Along the way, stop in Gillenfeld to enjoy a simple lunch hosted by Sigrid and Leo Lenerz.
-At their simple cozy café, idyllically located in an old barn, they specialize in regional products from local producers.
-Later, ride back to Bernkastel, where you can try one of the local restaurants for dinner on your own.
+Stop in Gillenfeld to enjoy a delicious lunch hosted by Sigrid and Leo Lenerz at their cozy café, idyllically set in an old barn.
+They specialize in regional products sourced from local producers.
+Later, cycle back to Bernkastel, where you can relax before dinner on board.

 Today’s Ride Choices